 On August 17, Italy conducted thirty thousand coronavirus swabs.
 Of which, 320 were positive.
 The next day, headlines read that there was an “increase” in coronavirus cases.
 Technically there was: 403 Italians tested positive on August 18.
 What the headlines left out, is that there was also an increase in testing…by twenty-four thousand swabs.

-After a couple basic mathematical equations, it may be concluded that the percentage of those testing positive has decreased by seventy per cent.
-On August 17, 0.01 per cent of tests came back positive.
-On August 18, the percentage dropped to 0.007.
+After a couple basic mathematical equations, it may be concluded that the percentage of those testing positive has decreased by thirty per cent.
+On August 17, 1 per cent of tests came back positive.
+On August 18, the percentage dropped to 0.7.
 This overall decline, which has been notably consistent in recent months, can be seen in the below graph.

 The second issue is the blatant hypocrisy when it comes to the border.